Senior Integrated Project

 - The SIP does not necessarily have to be done in the major department, although most SIPs are done in the major or in one or both departments of a double major.
 Some majors strongly encourage their students to do their SIP in the major.
 Many departments and programs have specific prerequisites that must be met before doing a SIP within that department or program.

-- All departments and programs provide written guidelines or requirements for SIPs done within their disciplines.
+- All departments and programs provide written guidelines or requirements for SIPs done within their disciplines, and those completed with non-departmental supervisors will negotiate such expectations at the start of the project.
 Ask your faculty SIP supervisor for guidelines early in the process.
-In general, SIPs take the following forms:
+SIPs may take the following forms:

 - Research thesis or reading project culminating in review paper